dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ## Deployment features

-Run dbt in production using dbt Cloud's in-app scheduling, eliminating the need to manually run dbt commands from the command line or setting up an orchestration system.
+Run dbt in production using dbt Cloud's in-app scheduling, eliminating the need to manually run dbt commands from the command line or set up an orchestration system.

 ### Schedule and run jobs

  Jobs are a set of dbt commands that you want to run on a schedule, which you can [do in dbt Cloud](/docs/quickstarts/dbt-cloud/bigquery#create-and-run-a-job).
-You can configure your job to run on [scheduled](/docs/deploy/job-triggers#schedule-days) days and time, or enter a [custom cron schedule](/docs/deploy/job-triggers#custom-cron-schedules).
+You can configure your job to run on [scheduled](/docs/deploy/job-triggers#schedule-days) days and times or enter a [custom cron schedule](/docs/deploy/job-triggers#custom-cron-schedules).

  Each job run in dbt Cloud will have a run status and a run overview, which provides you with: